Y4ngfr/Diogo/README.md

 For more information, [click here](assets/docs/SystemArchitecture.md).

 ## Requirements:
-The project currently only supports Linux environments with Curl pre-installed.
+The project currently only supports Linux environments with Curl/libcurl API pre-installed.

 > **IMPORTANT!**
 > The project does not support parallelization at this time.